dwjoyce/pythonbook/chapters/Python as a Calculator.rst

 2. Use brackets to force Python to do a calculation in a particular order

 3. Whole numbers are referred to as integers, fractional numbers are referred to as floats.

+4. In programming, values are known as :term:`expressions`, potentially made up of values, operators and even other expressions that need to be evaluated to form a result.
+They express a value.